EEStrmCmptng/experiment-scripts/cloudlab_setup/c6220/README.md

 sudo mkdir /data
 sudo chmod -R 777 /data

-# Open rapl_service/rapl_log.service and change path to your user
+# Open rapl_service/rapl_log.service and rapl_service/rapl_log.py and change path to your user

 # this will build the rapl tools and systemctl
 ./rapl_setup.sh